Menu

 Histological Dissection resources

-You can find past papers, pre-seen questions, and more on the IBMS qualifications resources page.
+Past Papers: You can find past papers, pre-seen questions, and more on the IBMS qualifications resources page.

 Reflection: This plays an in important of the requirements for the DEP portfolio.
-The following provides guidance on how to write reflective pieces including useful phrases and key words that can be used in such work.
+The following provides guidance on how to write reflective pieces including useful phrases and key words that can be used in such work: How to Guide - On Reflection

-Specimen dissection training courses run by the North of England Pathology Screening and Education Centre (NEPSEC).
+North of England Pathology Screening and Education Centre (NEPSEC) - Details can be found here.

-This position statement provides information on the role requirements and banding for Scientists undertaking Histopathological Dissection.
+Position Statement on Role Requirements and Banding for Scientists Undertaking Histopathological Dissection: This position statement provides information on the role requirements and banding for Scientists undertaking Histopathological Dissection.
 The statement can be found here.

-The College is introducing a learning programme to support pathologists with the implementation of new and revised clinical guidelines which they think the IBMS membership may also be interested in.
+Online Learning Programme to Support Implementation of New and Revised Cancer Datasets and Tissue Pathways: The College has developed a learning programme to support the implementation of new and revised clinical guidelines.
 These free webinars will be presented by the guideline authors and will focus on the aspects of the guidelines that have changed, with practical tips on how to collect data, clinical scenarios for data items and ample time for questions.
 For more information please visit the RCPath website here

 Histological Dissection Training Logbook Reference Copy

-IBMS Diploma of Expert Practice in Histological Dissection Training Logbook
+IBMS Diploma of Expert Practice in Histological Dissection Training Logbook (August 2023)

 Deferrals, withdrawals and mitigating circumstances